Earn College Credit during your Gap Year

 Western Colorado University and Youth International have partnered to offer college credit to Youth International participants.
 Western Colorado University is a four-year liberal arts and sciences university located in Gunnison, Colorado.
 Credit is awarded upon successful completion of the Youth International program and Western’s academic requirements.

-All experiential activities involved in the credit courses are already included within the Youth International gap year travel program.
-Students enrolled for course credit are required to complete additional reading and written work, as specified in the specific course syllabus.
+All experiential activities involved in the credit courses are already included in the Youth International program.
+Students enrolled for course credit will complete additional reading assignments and written work that are specifically designed to enhance the Youth International gap year program.

 Current Course Offerings